boparai09/testproject/README.md

-# Trade App — Initial version of apps
+﻿# Student APP — Initial version of apps

 This project is an basic application skeleton using [AngularJS](http://angularjs.org/).
 This AngularJS application is preconfigured to install the Angular framework and a bunch of development